 For Lenders

-Research showed us what lenders care about most, in order: spot APR, 7-day APR, risk score, how much they're exposed.
+Research showed us what lenders care about most, in order: spot APR, 7-day APR, risk score, how much they’re exposed, and whether that exposure is isolated to a single market or diversified across multiple underlying markets.
 So the design had one job: put that information front and center, in that order.

 The Explore page leads with the best opportunities available right now.
 Inside each vault, the layout follows the same logic, starting with your position and yield, then drilling into the details if you want them.
 Want to understand what you're getting into before committing?
 It's one tap away, not buried five screens deep.

 Yield also comes from more sources than most users expect.
-Besides interest paid by borrowers, lenders earn ecosystem rewards and liquidation APR, a cut from positions that get liquidated in the market.
+Besides interest paid by borrowers, lenders may earn from multiple sources, including borrower interest, ecosystem incentives, and liquidation-related revenue where applicable, a cut from positions that get liquidated in the market.
 That last one raises eyebrows when you first explain it, but it's real yield and hiding it would have been dishonest.
 We made a point of showing all three, clearly labeled.

 For Borrowers